ashwinbhaskar/jdbc-bulk-copy-update/README.md

 ## Usage

 The project contains a single file with 3 states - server (http server), tracer (jaegar) and a datasource (next.jdbc).
 The file has comments to,
+ - Start all the 3 states - server, tracer and datasource
  - Create table in the database (the database `bulk_copy_update_test` should be created by you)
  - Create a table called `inventory`
  - Generate master inventory file